-Creating a simulated CPU monitor notification system with Terraform using Scaleway Instances and Messaging and Queuing SNS
+Creating a simulated CPU monitor notification system with Terraform using Scaleway Instances and Topics and Events

 - messaging